Welcome

 Professor, Dean of Graduate School

-I hope that through your studies at the Faculty of Economics and the Graduate School of Economics, you will acquire the ability to play an active role in various fields both in Japan and overseas.
+I hope that through your studies at the Faculty of Economics and the Graduate School of Economics, you will develop the skills and expertise needed to be successful in various fields, both domestically and internationally.

 Policy of the Graduate School of Economics